newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-license.md

 ## Application Requirements

 * Business name and address
-* Mailing address
+* The address you want printed on your license
 * National Board dental personal identification number (DENTPIN)
 * Social Security number (SSN), or Individual Taxpayer Identification number (ITIN)
-* License address (the address printed on your license)
-* Child support information, if applicable
-* Explanation of medical conditions, if applicable
-* Name change information, if applicable
+* Name change documentation, if applicable
-* History of drug use, if applicable
 * Criminal history, if applicable
 * List of past professional license applications including dates, if applicable
 * Explanation of license suspension, denial, revocation, or surrender, if applicable